 A River in Darkness: One Man’s Escape from North Korea by Masaji Ishikawa (2018) 174 pages ★★★★★

 It’s difficult to fathom how the leadership of a country of twenty-five million people could tolerate that much suffering for so very long.
 Or, for that matter, how twenty-five million people could fail to rush for the Chinese border en masse and overpower the guards keeping them in their virtual prison.
 How is it that one man’s escape from North Korea is such a rarity?

 Check out 10 good books about North Korea.

 In an essay in the New York Times Book Review (January 1, 2018), Nicholas Kristof wrote about “What to Read if You Want to Know More About North Korea.”
 His recommendations include four nonfiction books I haven’t read as well as The Orphan Master’s Son, an extraordinary prize-winning novel about life in North Korea’s gulag.
 Check out the Kristof article if you want to dig even deeper.

-You might also be interested in 20 top nonfiction books about history (plus more than 80 other good ones).
+You might also be interested in 20 top nonfiction books about history.

 And you can always find my most popular reviews, and the most recent ones, on the Home Page.